Digital Services Act (DSA)

 Last updated

-Latest Digital Services Act (DSA) alerts
+Latest Digital Services Act (DSA) developments

-The most recent regulatory and guidance signals tracked by Foresight
+Source-backed regulatory and guidance signals tracked by Foresight, with the newest developments first.

 European Parliament IMCO Delegation Concludes China Visit, Urging Enforcement of EU E‑Commerce and Product Safety Rules